JackalJoe/USB-Docs/(1) Pre-Sales and Support/(1) Frequently Asked Questions (FAQ).md

 #### Pre-Sales
-##### Who is Ultraseedbox?
+##### Who is Ultra.cc?

-Ultraseedbox is a trusted app hosting platform that has been in operation for over a decade.
+Ultra.cc is a trusted app hosting platform that has been in operation for over a decade.
 We provide managed shared slots with one-click solutions for the most popular Linux media applications, non-root shell access, and premium support.
 We innovate and strive to make sure that our clients are taken care of.
 ##### What are the applications offered as one-click-installers?

 * Airsonic